Current

 Washington University, St Louis, 2010.

-"Until now I have been researching in advanced fields of biophysics, basically on how the laws of physics are implemented in biological systems toward understanding molecular processes in atomic details.
-After self-realization and discovering how beautifully mathematics and physics can lead us to the ultimate reality I also realized that there is nothing else I can do than to learn more about the intricacies of the unified universe from the perspectives that the physical sciences offer."
+"Until recently I researched in the fields of biophysics, basically on how the laws of physics are implemented in biological systems toward understanding molecular processes in atomic details.
+After coming across of how beautifully mathematics and physics lead us to the ultimate reality I realized that there is nothing else I can do than to learn more about the intricacies of the all-encompassing universe from the perspectives that the physical sciences offer."